Allergies

 Do you feel permanently tired, drained and exhausted?
 Your battery is empty because you feel obliged to go above and beyond the call of duty at work or in your daily life without receiving any praise or recognition?

-What makes burnout dangerous is the gradual progression.
+What makes burnout dangerous is its gradual progression.
 Only after years of exhaustion do you realize that your battery is empty.
 Similar to a virus that slowly but steadily settles in the body and spreads.
-Until at some point the strength to Life is missing.
-Body, mind and psyche are failing.
+Until at some point the strength to live is lacking.
+Body, mind and psyche fail.
 You just function.
+Burnout not only affects managers and politicians, but also people in care professions, carers, teachers, sportspeople and pastoral workers are at risk.

 Added to this is the lack of balance between the problems of everyday life and the necessary free time.